sahilaapna/mm-documentation/mm-docs/docs/getting-started.md

 ### Step 1: Access API Settings
 1. Log in to your Mera Monitor dashboard
-2. Navigate to Settings > API Integration
+2. Navigate to Configuration > API Credentials
-3. Click on "Generate New API Credentials"
+3. You will see your existing API credentials if they have been generated

-### Step 2: Configure API Access
+### Step 2: Generate API Credentials
-1. Enter a name for your API integration (e.g., "Production Integration")
-2. Select the required permissions for your integration
+If you haven't generated API credentials yet:
-3. Click "Generate Credentials"
+1. Click on "Generate API Credentials" button

-### Step 3: Save Your Credentials
-After generation, you'll receive:
+2. The system will automatically generate:
    - Client ID
    - Client Secret

+**Important Notes:**
+- Each organization can only have one set of API credentials
+- The generated credentials will not expire
-**Important**: Store these credentials securely.
-The client secret will only be shown once.
+- The client secret will only be shown once during generation
+- Store these credentials securely as they will be used for all API integrations

+### Step 3: View and Manage Credentials
+Once generated, you can:
+1. View your Client ID at any time
+2. Regenerate the Client Secret if needed (this will invalidate the previous secret)
+3. Copy the credentials for use in your applications

+## Using API Credentials

+To use the API credentials:
+1. Include the Client ID and Client Secret in your authentication requests
+2. Use the generated access token in the Authorization header for all API calls
+3. Follow the [API Documentation](/docs/api-documentation) for detailed endpoint information

 ## Best Practices

 1. **Security**
    - Never share your client secret
    - Store credentials securely
-   - Rotate credentials periodically
    - Use environment variables for credentials

-2. **Token Management**
-   - Access tokens expire after 30 days
-   - Implement token refresh logic
+   - Implement proper error handling for authentication failures
-   - Handle token expiration gracefully

-3. **Rate Limiting**
+2. **API Usage**
    - Monitor your API usage
    - Implement proper error handling
    - Use appropriate retry mechanisms